 The purpose of placing it in the center is to give the operator a better view of what’s ahead and of approaching boats.
 In this set-up, the traffic is also observed and the small vessels don’t compete with the larger ones.

-Do Steering Wheels in Boat and Car Work in the Same Way?
+Do Steering Wheels in Boats and Car Work in the Same Way?

 The steering wheel in your boat is different from the one in the car.
 Aside from the position and location of the steering wheel, maneuvering them varies in some ways.